Greece Moments Greece Moments

 Zentauren Weg Pilion Wanderung Volos

-You always follow the stream and cross countless wooden bridges.
+You follow the stream throughout and cross countless wooden bridges.
 After about 600 m through dense vegetation, the trail ends at a spring.
-Due to the slippery forest floor, sturdy shoes are recommended.
+Sturdy shoes are recommended due to the slippery forest floor.

-💡 Pelion Family Holidays: A perfect destination, especially for families with children, the idyllic Karaiskos Farm is just five minutes from Portaria.
-In addition to numerous farm animals, you will also find an excellent restaurant with typical Piliot cuisine and a cozy self-service café.
+💡 Pelion Family Holidays: The idyllic Karaiskos Farm, just five minutes from Portaria, is a perfect destination especially for families with children.
+In addition to numerous farm animals, you’ll also find an excellent restaurant serving typical Pelion cuisine and a cozy self-service café.

 Karaiskos Farm Volos Griechenland